 These children do a wonderful job supporting everybody at Hemlington Hall Academy.

-The Peer mentors have just received an award in recognition of all their hard work and dedication.
+The Peer mentors have worked hard since 2105 and as a result year after year they have been awarded the ‘BIG Award’ in recognition of all their hard work and dedication.

 Hemlington Hall Academy have created a caring and nurturing ethos in their school.
 They have fully trained peer supporters who are there for other pupils who may be upset or need friends to play with.
 Their anti-bullying policy is excellent, concise and comprehensive.
 Hemlington Hall adopt a whole school approach to ensure that the pupils treat each other with respect.
 The children are involved at every stage of their anti-bullying work and we are delighted to award them for excellence in challenging bullying.